John Kavanagh (Arizona politician): Tenure in the legislature

 In February 2019, Kavanagh belittled a humanist invocation made by Representative Athena Salman, an atheist legislator, on the floor of the Arizona House of Representatives.
 In the invocation, Salman asked legislators to consider the "wonders of the universe" and the diversity of life on an "insignificant planet in an insignificant galaxy" and made reference to a deity.
 Kavanagh responded by mocking Salman's statement, prompting Salman and fellow Democrats to lodge a protest against Kavanagh and state that he had exhibited "behavior unbecoming of a member" in violation of the chamber's rules.
 Kavanaugh contended that Salman had "hijacking of the prayer and turning it into a secular commercial" and acted "to restore God to the prayer."

 Kavanagh sponsored legislation to limit disability access lawsuits against businesses based on the Arizonans with Disabilities Act.
 The bill, in its amended form, gave businesses a "cure period" during which they can correct violations and avoid litigation.
 Disability rights groups opposed the legislation.

 Kavanagh sponsored legislation granting immunity from civil liability to people who break into locked vehicles to rescue children and pets from overheating on hot days; the bill passed the Senate on a 35–20 vote, and then a 20–7 vote, before being approved by the governor.

+In 2022, Kavanagh was awarded with the Legislator of the Year award from the Arizona Department of the American Legion for his commitment to veterans.
+Kavanagh has been lauded for his sponsorship and work to pass House Bill 2320, a new law providing a property tax exemption benefitting veterans’ service organizations.
+HB 2320 allows property and buildings leased to, or owned by, a veterans’ service organization to qualify for property tax exemption as long the property is used primarily for veterans-related operations and the economic benefit is passed on entirely to the organization.
+HB 2320 was signed into law by Gov. Doug Ducey on May 27.
+“We all owe a great debt of gratitude to America’s veterans, without whom our nation could not be free,” said Kavanagh.
+“This tax savings for veterans is well earned and well deserved.”